 SelfDecode (Self Decode) is a personalized DNA testing and digital health company founded in 2016 by biohacker Joe Cohen.
 Cohen also started SelfHacked, an online library of blogs on genetic and health research, and Lab Test Analyzer, a site that provides a list of optimal ranges and recommendations based on your genes.

 Cohen describes SelfDecode as a service for people who want to understand how genes affect their health and ways to optimize it.
 To help them do this, SelfDecode aims to provide science-based reports explaining medical conditions associated with genetic variation in different genes.
 The company describes how your genes affect your health.

 There are options for customers who are new to genetic testing and those who already have raw genetic data from most DNA test analysis websites.

 For those who don’t already have DNA data, the SelfDecode DNA kit + Health Insights plan is priced at $199 and Health Insights + Ancestry is $279.
 Customers can use these DNA kits to get their genes sequenced at a SelfDecode lab.
-This plan includes a home DNA testing kit, 350+ DNA health reports and diet, nutrition, and fitness recommendations, and an advanced SNP and gene discovery tool, plus other features.
+All plans include a home DNA testing kit, 350+ DNA health reports and diet, nutrition, and fitness recommendations, and an advanced SNP and gene discovery tool, plus other features.